rehangit/streambroker/readme.md

   GET (user) - lists videoIds for all active video streams being played by the user

 /streams/:videoId
-  GET (user) - generates and returns the short lived stream url for the video associated with videoId.
+  POST (user) - generates and returns the short lived stream url for the video associated with videoId.
 This stream is counted towards the active video streams being watched by the user until manually removed or expires

 /streams/:videoId
   DELETE (user) - removes videoId from the active list of streaming videos for user